IBMStreams/streamsx.documentation/index.markdown

 # streamsx.documentation
 The streamsx.documentation is a community-based documentation project for IBM Streams.
-The goal of the project is to provide easy-to-follow documentation and development guides to help user get started with Streams.
+The goal of the project is to provide easy-to-follow documentation and development guides to help users get started with Streams.

 # Table of Content
 {% include nav.html context="/docs/"%}